hugo-sebastiao/hugo-sebastiao.github.io/index.md

 ## Scientific Software Engineer

-Automation, hardware integration, and data analysis for research workflows.
+Automation, hardware integration, and data analysis for research workflows, with experience in microscopy and experimental instrumentation.

 I develop software for scientific instrumentation and automated experimental workflows, focusing on hardware integration, real-time data processing, and scientific automation systems.